On the Computability of Measures of Regular Sets of Infinite Trees: Profiles

-The intuition is: we can have the profile $\delta(\vtau)$ in the root of a~hypothetical tree $t$ if after a~single transition from a~state of priority $i$ the two successor states $q^\dL$ and $q^\dR$ belong to the profile $\tau_i$ applied to the two subtrees of $t$ starting in the children of the root.
+The intuition is: a state $q$ belongs to the profile $\delta(\vtau)$ in the root of a~hypothetical tree $t$ if after a~single transition from a~state $q$ the two successor states $q^\dL$ and $q^\dR$ belong respectively to the profiles $\tau_{\Omega(q^\dL)}$ and $\tau_{\Omega(q^\dR)}$ applied to the two subtrees of $t$ starting in the children of the root.
+Note that $\delta$ ignores most of the input profiles.
+Namely, for every state $q$ we check whether $q$ belongs to $\tau_i(t)$ only for $i=\Omega(q)$, while this information is meaningless for $i\neq\Omega(q)$.
+In such a situation one may wonder if we can ``compress'' all the input profiles $\tau_0,\dots,\tau_{d-1}$ into a single one.
+This would be problematic, however, because different components of the input $\tau_0,\dots,\tau_{d-1}$ should be treated differently with respect to fixed-point operators (cf.\@ the formula from \cref{tau-automaton} below).

 \begin{lemma} The function $\delta\from \CV^d\to\CV$ is monotone and chain\=/continuous. \end{lemma}